dkmeteor/SmoothTransition/README.md

 Smooth activity switch animation.

-You can get all these animation by just one line:
+You can get all these animations by just one line:

 	new SwitchAnimationUtil().startAnimation(getWindow().getDecorView(), AnimationType.SCALE);